-3.4.1 The Director of Finance, Performance and Procurement is responsible for selecting accounting policies and ensuring that they are applied consistently.
+3.4.1 The Regulation, Audit and Accounts Committee is responsible for approving the accounting policies.
+The Director of Finance and Support Services is responsible for the application of the selecting accounting policies and ensuring that they are applied consistently.